eugenius1/eugenius1.github.io/_posts/2017-04-25-i-did-a-clinical-trial-and-survived.md

 Before getting screened, there are some requirements I had to meet before going in:

-- **fast** from food & drink (except water) for 8 hours before
+- **fast** from food & drink (except water) for the 8 hours before
 - no **alcohol** 72 hours before
 - no foods with **poppy seeds** 72 hours before and throughout the trial
 - not taken part in **a study** in the 3 months prior
 - no history of drinking more than 21 units of **alcohol** per week in the 12 weeks prior
-- not donated one or or more units nor had any other significant **loss of blood** in the 3 months prior
+- not donated one or more units nor had any other significant **loss of blood** in the 3 months prior
 - not donated plasma in the 1 month prior

 Fasting for 8 hours is not unreasonable, even more so considering screening and outpatients are usually in the mornings.

-Screening took about 2 hours or so and it was their way of assessing me for the requirements of the trial.
+The screening took about 2 hours or so and it was their way of assessing me for the requirements of the trial.
 I was in a small group with other volunteers screening when a study doctor talked to us in more detail.
 We then signed the consent form after getting the chance to ask questions.
-I answered a questionaire (smoking habits, alcohol consumption and such) before going through some physical assessments and sample collections:
+I answered a questionnaire (smoking habits, alcohol consumption and such) before going through some physical assessments and sample collections:

 - Physical examination, including height and weight for calculating Body Mass Index
 - Urine sample